PATRIC3/p3_docs/docroot/system_architecture/index.rst

 This component serves the web content to client browsers.
-It is currently comprised an ExpressJS application running in a NodeJS webserver.
+It is currently comprised an ExpressJS application running in a NodeJS web server.
 It serves HTML, CSS, Javascript, and images to client browsers.
 The bulk of the user interface is implemented in the Javascript, which itself is built upon the Dojo javascript library.